rojo-rbx/rbx-dom/format/binary.md

 There should be one `PROP` chunk per property per instance type.

-Because of the shape of this chunk, every instance of a given type must have the same properties specified with the same times.
-Put another way, if any instance in the file defines a property, all other instances of the same type must also specify that property!
+Because of the shape of this chunk, every instance of a given class must have the same properties specified with the same times.
+Put another way, if an instance in the file defines a property, all other instances of the same class must also specify that property!

-**Type ID** defines the instance that this property applies to as defined in a preceding `INST` chunk.
+**Class ID** defines the class that this property applies to as defined in a preceding `INST` chunk.

 **Property Name** defines the serializable name of the property.
 Note that this is not necessarily the same as the name reflected to Lua, which is sometimes referred to as the _canonical name_.

 **Type Marker** corresponds to a [Data Type's](#data-types) **Type Marker**.

-**Values** contains an array of values whose type is determined by **Type Marker** and whose length is equal to the number of instances with the type ID **Type ID**.
+**Values** contains an array of values whose type is determined by **Type Marker** and whose length is equal to the number of instances belonging to **Class ID**.

 ### `PRNT` Chunk
 The `PRNT` chunk has this layout: